fortio/fortio/README.md

         Check for Connection: Close Header -https-insecure
         Long form of the -k flag
-  -jitter
+  -init code
+        grol code to run before the script (for instance to set some arguments) -jitter
         set to true to de-synchronize parallel clients' by 10% -json path